haverland/Tenth-of-step-of-a-meter-digit/Readme.md

 In a second step only the last layer or all fully connected layers are retrained.
 The convolutional layers will not be trained.

-Examples are `pmd-cat_eff_transfer` and `pmd-cat_CNN3_transfer`.
+Examples are `pmd-cat_eff_transfer`

-### Knowledge distillation

-A bigger teacher model will be trained with a real good accuracy.
-After it a smaller student model will be trained with help of the teacher model.
-For more details <https://keras.io/examples/vision/knowledge_distillation/>
+### Learning on meter digits

+The notebooks learning only on meter digit images as long as the model can be trained.
+The quality depends on the mount of images.
+(Currently 12.000)

-Examples are `pmd-cat_CNN_teacher`and `pmd-cat_eff_distillation`.
+Examples are `pmd-cat_cnn-s1_md.ipynb` and `pmd-cat_eff_md.ipynb`

-Because of the good results in transfer learning a knowledge distillation does not have a great effect.
+After run a csv file will created with list of false predicted image file names.
+The file can be used with

+   python3 -m collectmeterdigits --labelfile=output/eff100md_false_predicted.csv

+to fix labels or check the labeling.

 ### Pruning and Quantization